Capital, Interest & Profits

 Profits, in Political Economy

 Just what are profits?
 What is the relationship between profits, wages, interest and rent?
-First and foremost, we must recognize that while profit is an important consideration for individual investors and entrepreneurs, it has nothing to do with the Laws of Distribution at all.
-In this course we are concerned with the laws that determine how society's entire wealth output — the "wealth pie" — is distributed among the factors that produce it.
+First, we must recognize that while profit is an important consideration for individual investors and entrepreneurs, it has nothing to do with our main concern here: the laws that determine how society's output is distributed.
 In our everyday sense of things, "profit" is an accounting term that simply means a business's income, minus its expenses, during a certain period.
 That income most likely comes from a combination of all three factors: labor, capital and land.

 However, just as we distinguish between the everyday usage and common meanings of economic terms, many economists — and econ textbooks — introduce a concept called "economic profit."
 Whereas normal, or accounting, profit is the difference between a firm's income and the cost of the factors used in producing it, economic profit is the difference between a firm's income and the cost of the factors it could have chosen — which is called its opportunity cost.
 Because it involves comparing choices among alternatives, economic profit is seen as a payment for entrepreneurship — economic decision-making and risk-taking.
 Some go as far as to define Entrepreneurship as a separate factor of production, which earns a factor payment called Profit.
 Here is an examination of this scheme of definitions in a mainstream "econ" text.
 (PDF, 2 pages)

-Many economists severely underestimate the economic role of land and its rent.
+Here's why this distinction is important: It disguises an error that allows many economists severely underestimate the economic role of land.
 As reported in US national income statistics, aggregate rent is less than 2% of national income.
-If rent is no more than that, then land can be seen as a relatively trivial factor.
-However, the national income reports use a very narrow definition of "rent," counting only payments to landlords for rented land.
-The prices paid for land when purchased, or held for collateral, and the share value of corporations based on land holdings indicate a very large proportion of land rent within the distribution of nation's wealth.
-So where is the rest of it?
+If rent is no more than that, then land is a relatively trivial factor.
+However, the national income statistics use a very narrow definition of "rent," counting only explicit payments for land.
+It ignores the rent capitalized in purchase prices for land, or land held for collateral, or in the share value of corporations.
+Added up, those things account for way more than 2% of the nation's income.
+So where is the rent?

-Here is where the designation of "economic profit" as the return to "entrepreneurship" can be very useful, politically.
-It allows the monopoly return from land rent — unearned, by definition — to count as part of the "legitimate" income earned by risk-taking entrepreneurs.
+When "economic profit" is seen as the return to "entrepreneurship," it allows the unearned income from land rent to count as part of the "legitimate" income earned by risk-taking entrepreneurs.
 Such income is, generally, immune to criticism (and to most taxation), because entrepreneurial innovation is seen as the backbone of the market economy.
-But, although it is kept well-hidden in conventional textbooks, this conception of rents and profits is fallacious.
+But, although it is kept well-hidden in conventional textbooks, this conception of rents and profits doesn't add up.
 Rent is either a payment to the passive factor of land or to the active factor of entrepreneurial labor — it can't be both.

-We define Land as the passive factor in production: natural opportunities which command an unearned payment, independent of anything their owners do.
+Land is the passive factor in production: natural opportunities which command an unearned payment, independent of anything their owners do.
 We define Labor as all human exertion, both physical and mental, in production.
-So, if people want to think of economic profit as a payment for entrepreneurship, that's fine — as long as they recognize that entrepreneurship is something that is done by labor, the active factor in production.
+So, if people want to think of economic profit as a payment for entrepreneurship, that's fine — as long as they recognize that entrepreneurship is something that people do.
+Land, as such, decides nothing and takes no risks.
 Economic Profit, then, cannot contain Interest, or Rent, or any payment to monopoly or privilege.
 (And, in our task of analyzing the distribution of wealth in society, we can do just fine without this concept.
 All it tells us is that "economic profit" — the return to entrepreneurial labor — is a subset of wages, the return to all labor.)